 Our report will indicate the post-graduation placement of our graduating seniors, if known.
 This information is also posted on our website and is updated as new information becomes available.
-Appendix One to this report contains our placement record since 2000.
 The following data is available at this time for 2006-2007 graduates:

-Student: Colleen Cunningham
+Student: Ali Aliabadi